shreeramy/Full-Stack-Developer-Technical-Assessment/README.md

-# Kids Needs App
+# Document App

 ## Installation

-To install and set up the Kids Needs App, follow these steps:
+To install and set up the Document App, follow these steps:
 Clone the repository:
 ``` sh
 git clone <repository_url>